MetaMask/metamask-docs/snaps/reference/wallet-api-for-snaps.md

 ---
-description: See the Wallet JSON-RPC API reference.
+description: See the Wallet API for Snaps reference.
 sidebar_position: 2
 toc_max_heading_level: 2
 ---